gary-archer/oauth.mobilesample.ios/README.md

 ## Views

 The app is a simple UI with some basic navigation between views, to render fictional resources.\
-The data is returned from an API that authorizes access to resources using domain specific claims.
+The data is returned from an API that authorizes access to resources using claims from multiple sources.

 ![App Views](./doc/views.png)

 ## Local Development Quick Start

-Open the app in XCode, then run the app on a simulator, to trigger an OpenID Connect login flow.\
+Open the app in Xcode, then run the app on a simulator, to trigger an OpenID Connect login flow.\
 The AppAuth pattern is used, where logins use an `AsWebAuthenticationSession` system browser.\
 This ensures that the app cannot access the user's credentials: